b3brooks5/Shell/README.txt

 type another command to be able to see if the background process completed.

-also sometimes when printing it will look like the program has entered aninfinite loop or someting but if you enter another instruction is will print oput the info for the finished process.
+Also, sometimes when printing it will look like the program has entered an infinite loop or something but if you enter another instruction it will print out the info for the finished process.

 Extra Credit:
 We completed I/O redirection within the same line both in normal